Nuclear-free zone: Antarctica

 The Antarctic Treaty System banned military activity on the continent, effective in 1961, and suspended territorial claims.
 A nuclear reactor provided electricity for McMurdo Station, operated by the United States in the New Zealand Antarctic Territory from 1962 to 1972.

 Australia

 Many Australian local government areas of Australia have passed anti-nuclear weaponry legislation; notable among these are Brisbane, capital of Queensland, which has been nuclear weapon free since 1983, and the South and North Sydney councils.
 Fremantle in Western Australia was the first council to declare itself a nuclear free zone in 1980.
 The continuing presence of nuclear armed and powered warships in the city's port led to many protests during the 1980s and 1990s.
 However the passage of such legislation is generally considered just a symbolic measure.
 The majority of councils which have passed anti-nuclear weaponry legislation are members of the Australian Nuclear Free Zones and Toxic Industries Secretariat which has 44 member councils.

+In 1998, the Australian Radiation Protection and Nuclear Safety Act outlawed all construction and operation of nuclear power plants, nuclear fuel fabrication plants, and all other nuclear power in all Australian states and territories.
+All nuclear power concerns in Australia are handled by the Australian Radiation Protection and Nuclear Safety Agency.